io7lab/io7-platform-cloud/README.md

 4. https://github.com/io7lab/IO7FuPython : ESP32 Micropython library to help develop Micropython io7 devices easily.
 5. https://github.com/io7lab/io7-platform-edge : Repository for the Edge Server with a Raspberry Pi.
 Implements an io7 gateway that sits between the local Mosquitto broker on the RPi and the io7 Cloud broker, representing local io7 edge devices by requesting automatic registration and relaying MQTT events and commands.
 Provides Edge Server level NodeRED for implementing edge intelligence.
 6. https://github.com/io7lab/io7dummy-device : io7 dummy IoT device.
 Emulates an io7 IoT device and can be used for quick checks after io7 Platform setup.
+7. https://github.com/io7lab/io7app : Python application-server framework for the io7 IoT Platform — a code-first alternative to NodeRED for building IoT apps.
+Decorate Python functions with the device events they react to and the schedules they fire on; the framework owns MQTT, topic routing, JSON envelope handling, and scheduling.
+Installable from PyPI: `pip install io7app`.
+A typical app is 3–5 lines of business logic:
+    ```python
+    from io7app import App
+    app = App()

+    @app.on_event("switch1", "status")
+    def on_switch(data):
+        app.send_cmd("lamp1", "lamp", {"lamp": data["switch"]})

+    app.run()
+    ```

 # Quick Installation